 Edible flowers by color

-If you’re looking to color match edible flowers to your dessert (or main) then this infographic will help a lot!
-It breaks down some of my favorite flowers by color.
+If you’re looking to color match edible flowers to your dessert (or main) then this infographic will help.
+It breaks down some of the most popular options by color.

 - Forget me not

 A few dos and don’ts when using edible flowers